-Scenes of exotic birds set amongst rocks, flowers and foliage were often used to decorate seventeenth and eighteenth century Chinese export porcelains.
-Such compositions were much copied in the West and became another staple for the Staffordshire potters.
-Carlton Ware's rendition of such a pattern was devised by Horace Wain, which he named ROCKERY & PHEASANT.
+Scenes of exotic birds set among rocks, flowers and foliage often decorated seventeenth and eighteenth century Chinese export porcelains.
+Such compositions were frequently copied in the West and became a staple for many of the the Staffordshire potters.
+Carlton Ware's rendition of this pattern, devised by Horace Wain, was named ROCKERY & PHEASANT.
+Its date of introduction is close to the time when the twenty-six year old began his time at the Carlton Works around 1913, so was probably just before World War One or perhaps during it; giving an exact date is not possible.

-On the left, below, I show an example of a Chinese export porcelain plate from the Kang Hsi period (1622-1722) decorated in this widely replicated style of pattern still popular today with traditionalists.
+On the left below is an example of a Chinese export porcelain plate from the Kang Hsi period (1622-1722), decorated in this widely replicated style of pattern still popular today with traditionalists.
 To the right of the Chinese plate are two examples of Carlton Ware's offerings.
 According to pattern records, eight variants were produced.

 To see the image above fit your device's screen and/or enlarge it click or tap it.